seykron/cv/src/cv.en.markdown

 I have experience with third party APIs and data sources integration.

 Regarding backend development, I worked with several stacks of frameworks in ~~PHP~~, Java, Scala, Kotlin and NodeJS.
-Some of the problems that I have solved are user and API authentication, session management, transactions, data access, free text search, asynchronous services interoperation, static resources (JavaScript, CSS, images, videos, etc.) management and compression, language support, geolocalization, processing and data clustering, content storage, application and data security, among others.
+Some problems I have solved are user and API authentication, session management, transactions, data access, free text search, asynchronous services interoperability, static resources management and compression (JavaScript, CSS, images, videos, etc.), language support, geolocalization, processing and data clustering, content storage, application and data security, among others.

-Regarding frontend development, I think it is more important the software architecture than mastering specific frameworks.
-Some of the architecture problems I have solved are the design of reusable components, resources optimization to achieve a good user experience, cross-domain operations management, customization, progressive development and user-based features, state management and persistence, language support, among others.
+Regarding frontend development, I think it is more important the software design than mastering specific frameworks.
+Some problems I have solved are the design of reusable components, optimization of resources focused on user experience, cross-domain operations management, customization, user-based features, state management and persistence, language support, among others.
 I have worked with frameworks and utilities such as jQuery, underscore.js, backbone, angularjs, knockoutjs, jqueryUI, and lessCSS.

-I endorse team work and quality assurance practices: design and develop based on principles, good practices and conventions, peer review of code and architecture, build common knowledge talking about how to build better solutions, adopt organization methodologies when necessary.
-I think than the lean development principle "people over processes" is the key to success in any project.
+I endorse team work and quality assurance practices in order to build good products.
+I usually build solutions based on software architecture principles, good practices and conventions.
+I think that good communication and peer review of code and architecture are some keys for building common knowledge and a good product.

 I support the free software philosophy.
 I am involved in the free software community and I try to contribute when it is possible.
 In my free time I build